MicrosoftDocs/msteams-docs/msteams-platform/get-started/get-started-dotnet.md

 ### Test your bot in Teams

 You can now interact with the bot in Teams.
 Choose a channel in the team where you registered your app, and type `@your-bot-name`.
-This is called an **@mention**.
+This is called an <strong>@mention</strong>.
 Whatever message you send to the bot will be sent back to you as a reply.

 <img width="450px" title="Bot responses" src="~/assets/images/samples-hello-world-bot.png" />